jonaskivi/rae_ui/README.md

 	premake4 vs2012
     # Open the project file and build it.
     # You may need to retarget it to vs2013 or vs2015 after opening it

-Some known/TODO issues with the code:
-- The component system is not very finished
-- GLFW code should be separated into something like a Window class.